dhivehi/Kia/README.md

 ### Contributing
 It would probably be nice to have all these akuru+fili audio clips recorded by a Maldivian to get proper pronounciation.
-/dev branch has the resources and adu packer
+commonly used words can be recorded as a single clip but it would be a nightmare to do so /dev branch has the resources and adu packer

 ### Acknowledgements